eaglx/Editor-for-collaboration/README.md

 ### Release 0.03.x

 #### How to launch:
+1. Launch make to build the server.
+2. Start the server.

 ### Release 0.01 and Release 0.02.x.x

 #### How to launch:
 * Before install python3-pyqt4 (Release 0.01 and Release 0.02.x.x).
-1. Launch make to build.
+1. Launch make to build server and client.
-2. Start server.
+2. Start the server.
-3. Start client.
+3. Start the client.

 #### Screenshot 1
 ![demo_screen](https://user-images.githubusercontent.com/32968460/34411660-63ba9440-ebd8-11e7-8215-6958b7eef73e.png)